itzzSVR-tech/Placement-Training/Day5/Notes.md

 # Encapsulation

-*`Encapsulation`* in `OOP (Object-Oriented Programming)` is the practice of bundling data (attributes) and the methods that operate on that data into a single unit (a class) and restricting direct access to the internal components, often using `access modifiers/specifiers` like `private`.
+*`Encapsulation`* in `OOP (Object-Oriented Programming)` is the *practice of bundling data (attributes) and the methods that operate on that data into a single unit (a class)* and restricting direct access to the internal components, often using `access modifiers/specifiers` like `private`.

 ![Encapsule](https://ik.imagekit.io/upgrad1/abroad-images/imageCompo/images/__visual_selection_2025_05_29T190900_778TUVXYM.png?pr-true)

-Encapsulation
-: Binding data members and data methods with private accessing elements where only authorized objects can be accesed
+## How it works

+`Encapsulation` works by controlling the *visibility* and *accessibility* of a class's members using `access modifiers`.

+- `Private`: Members declared as private are only accessible within the same class.
+This is used for sensitive data or internal logic that should not be exposed to the outside.

+- `Protected`: Members are accessible within the class itself and by its subclasses (derived classes).

+- `Public`: Members are accessible from anywhere in the program and form the external interface of the class.

+To allow controlled interaction with private data, **public getter and setter methods** are typically provided.
+These methods act as intermediaries, allowing external code to `retrieve (get`) or `modify (set)` the data safely.
+Crucially, setter methods can include `validation logic` to ensure that only valid data is assigned, thereby maintaining `data integrity`.

+## Benefits

+- *`Data Hiding/Security`*: Protects an object's internal state from unauthorized access or modification, reducing the risk of errors or misuse.

+- *`Improved Maintainability`*: Changes to a class's internal implementation can be made without affecting the external code that uses the class, provided the public interface remains consistent.

+- *`Modularity and Reusability`*: Encapsulated classes are self-contained units with clearly defined interfaces, making them easier to understand, test, and reuse in different parts of a program or across projects.

+- *`Control and Flexibility`*: Provides fine-grained control over how data is accessed and modified, allowing for validation rules and read-only or write-only attributes.